Jszigeti/expressjs-clean-architecture/README.md

 - `dev`: Starts the application in development mode using nodemon
 - `lint`: Checks the code formatting using Prettier
 - `build`: Generates the OpenAPI specification and routes using tsoa

-## License

-This project is licensed under the UNLICENSED License.